idaholab/moose/framework/doc/content/source/bounds/VariableOldValueBounds.md

 `variable`.

 Note that in order for these bounds to have an effect, the user has to specify the PETSc options `-snes_type vinewtonssls` or `-snes_type vinewtonrsls`.
-A warning will be generated if neither options are specified.
+A warning will be generated if neither option is specified.
 MOOSE users can also specify bound with a constant using [`ConstantBounds`](/ConstantBounds.md).

 ## Example Syntax